 Plan Term.
-The Equity Plan will become effective as of the date it is approved by the board of directors prior to the consummation of this offering, subject to its having been approved by the existing stockholders, and will terminate on the tenth (10th) anniversary thereof, unless earlier terminated by the board of directors.
+The Equity Plan became effective as of the date it was approved by the board of directors on , subject to its having been approved by the existing stockholders, and will terminate on the tenth (10th) anniversary thereof, unless earlier terminated by the board of directors.